NAG-DevOps/splints/README.md

 ### OS X ###

 - open Terminal app
+- if getting an `xcrun: error` while doing any of the below after updating your OS X, update your XCode command line tools: `xcode-select --install`
 - `cpan -i SOAP::Lite`
 - `cpan -i Term::ReadKey` (if you use `SPLINTS::PromptCredentialsProvider`, which you should)
 - `git clone https://github.com/NAG-DevOps/splints`